mswiseman/mapping-with-iNaturalist/README.md

 ### User-friendly R coding with Rstudio
 [Back to top](#table-of-contents)

-[RStudio](https://www.rstudio.com/products/rstudio/) is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management. **For most of my R coding, I use Rstudio and I recommend you do the same due to its ease-of-use**.
+**[RStudio](https://www.rstudio.com/products/rstudio/)** is an integrated development environment (IDE) for R. It includes a **console, syntax-highlighting editor** that supports direct code execution, as well as **tools for plotting, history, debugging and workspace management**.

+**For most of my R coding, I use Rstudio and I recommend you do the same due to its ease-of-use**.

 There's a nice list of Rstudio tutorials [here](https://education.rstudio.com/learn/beginner/).